 Take a look at your customer’s needs (step 1) and find a gap that none of your competitors are able to fill.
 Even if you are not able to fill the gap currently, this step will help you come up with an idea that can be the USP of your small business!

 6. Identify & Research

 List out the needs and ideas and do some research with your customers.
 Talk to at least 10 of them to understand their pain point and chalk out an action plan based on the research.

-Find out if the USP for your online business that you have arrived on is marketable, memorable, solves the pain-point of the customer, and most importantly feasible + profitable.
+Find out if the USP for your online business that you have arrived at is marketable, memorable, solve the pain point of the customer, and most importantly feasible + profitable.

 Start working on your USP for your small business and market it to your customers.
 Use it as a quality standard.

 Congratulations, You have now found your USP for your small business!

 The work doesn’t end there yet.
 Also, you must keep monitoring how your customers are reacting to your USP and what your competitors are doing to up their game.